jennhe/codepath-twitter/README.md

 ## Notes

-Twitter API was a bit janky at times.
+Twitter API was a bit janky to use at times, and getting a new API key was necessary to continuing making API calls.

 ## Open-source libraries used